 Use the handy menu below to help find the information you need:

-Direct Subsidized Loans are for students with demonstrated financial need, as determined by federal regulations.
+For students with demonstrated financial need, as determined by federal regulations.
 No interest is charged while a student is in school at least half-time, during the grace period, and during deferment periods.

 Direct Unsubsidized Loans are not based on financial need; interest is charged during all periods, even during the time a student is in school and during grace and deferment periods.

-Direct PLUS Loans are unsubsidized loans for the parents of dependent students and for graduate/professional students.
+Unsubsidized loans for the parents of dependent students and for graduate/professional students.
 PLUS loans help pay for education expenses up to the cost of attendance minus all other financial assistance.
 Interest is charged during all periods.